Qloapps/qloapps-docs/docs/webservice/basic-topics.md

 Every API in QloApps webservice has two schema APIs -

-- **/api/RESOURCE?schema=blank** : This will return default blank data which you can use as a base for your write API calls. (contains the name of fields)
+- **/api/RESOURCE?schema=blank**: This will return default blank data which you can use as a base for your write API calls. (contains the names of fields)
-- **/api/RESOURCE?schema=synopsis** : This will return basic info on the API format. (contains more information of fields like name, format and type, etc..)
+- **/api/RESOURCE?schema=synopsis**: This will return basic info on the API format. (contains more information of fields like name, format and type etc.)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>